 Lecturer, University of York

-Centre For Novel Agricultural Products (CNAP), Department of Biology, University of York, Wentworth Way, Heslington, York YO10 5DD, UK.
+Centre For Novel Agricultural Products (CNAP), Department of Biology, University of York, Wentworth Way, Heslington, York, YO10 5DD.

 Overview: Algal physiology and metabolism.
 Algal metabolic pathways and enzymes.
 Biotechnological applications of algae and algal genes.